How Different Languages Address Mental Health

 Mandarin

 Mandarin is the second most spoken language in the world.
 Research has shown that people are not familiar with the causes, treatments, and prevention of mental illness in many areas where Mandarin is spoken.
-Many people may be hesitant to discuss the topic of mental health because it can be viewed as “taboo,” embarrassing, or a sign of weakness.
+Thus, many people may be hesitant to discuss the topic of mental health because it can be viewed as “taboo,” embarrassing, or a sign of weakness.

-There can be a strong emphasis on intergenerational family in many Mandarin-speaking communities.
-Some people may feel that stigma related to mental illness will affect them and their families.
-Therefore, they may be hesitant to discuss mental health or seek treatment.
 However, in recent years, China has made efforts to break down barriers that may prevent people from getting care, including introducing a mental health law calling for more mental health care and awareness.

 Hindi